Best Practices for Calling Natively Compiled Stored Procedures

 Use ordinal (nameless) parameters when calling natively compiled stored procedures.
 For the most efficient execution, do not use named parameters.

-Inefficiencies in parameters with natively compiled stored procedures can be detected through the XEvent natively_compiled_proc_slow_parameter_passing:
+Use of (inefficient) named parameters with natively compiled stored procedures can be detected through the XEvent